 Students accepted to the major year become a cohort, beginning with the first intensive class, and are expected to continue through completion of the Counseling for Christian Ministries major courses.
-Any student desiring to stop-out of the major year must ask for consent from the counseling faculty and AdVantage director in writing, giving reasons for the request.
-If, in the judgment of the faculty and director, a stop-out is granted, the faculty will advise the student of any corrective and therapeutic measures to take that will enable him or her to have an opportunity for reconsideration for acceptance to the following counseling year.
+Any student desiring to stop-out of the major year must ask for consent from the counseling faculty and provost in writing, giving reasons for the request.
+If a stop-out is granted, the faculty will advise the student of any measures to take that will enable him or her to have an opportunity for reconsideration for acceptance to the following counseling year.
 In order for the student to be reconsidered for acceptance into a later cohort, he or she must petition the counseling faculty and the Academic Council in writing, addressing the issues raised by the faculty and demonstrating ability to finish the major year.
 If accepted, the student would be expected to complete the remainder of the 32 hours that year.
 A stop-out will be for no more than one academic year, and only one stop-out will be granted per student.